cds-snc/feedback-collector/README.md

 ## Intro

-The Feedback Collector captures form data and i) emails it to you (if you want) and ii) puts it in a database for later analysis.
+The Feedback Collector captures form data and:
+- emails it to you (if you want), and
+- puts it in a database for later analysis

 The Feedback Collector provides a generic URL endpoint to submit forms to.
-Depending on your choice it will then i) redirect the user to a page that you specify, or ii) send a json response confirming the data was recieved.
+Depending on your choice it will then:
+- redirect the user to a page that you specify, or
+- send a json response confirming the data was recieved

 To set up, [log in](https://cds-feedback-collector.herokuapp.com/) and go through the steps to add a new form.
 After confirming your email you can then use the endpoint with the ID generated for your form.